Remy Blumenfeld: Life and career

-Blumenfeld was born in Paris, the son of American parents.
-His father Yorick Blumenfeld is a writer.
-His mother Helaine Blumenfeld is a sculptor.
-His grandfather was the fashion photographer, Erwin Blumenfeld, about whom he made a 2013 documentary for BBC4 – The Man Who Shot Beautiful Women.
-Blumenfeld spent his early years in New York and Vienna before his family moved to the UK and settled in Cambridgeshire.
-He attended Bedales School and in the summers acted with the National Youth Theatre.
-After leaving school he worked in the New York City area for several years as a reporter for WPIX and WWOR-TV.
-He recalls knowing that he was gay from the age of eight.
+Blumenfeld was born in Paris to American parents.
+His father, Yorick Blumenfeld, was a writer; his mother, Helaine Blumenfeld, is a sculptor; and his grandfather was the fashion photographer Erwin Blumenfeld.
+He spent his early years in New York and Vienna before the family moved to the United Kingdom and settled in Cambridgeshire.
+He attended Bedales School and performed with the National Youth Theatre during the summers.
+After leaving school he worked for several years in the New York City area as a reporter for WPIX and WWOR-TV.
+He has stated that he knew he was gay from the age of eight.